cheddar-me/gouda/README.md

 $ bin/rails g gouda:install
 ```

-Gouda is build as a lightweight alternative to [good_job](https://github.com/bensheldon/good_job) and has been created before [solid_queue.](https://github.com/rails/solid_queue/)
+Gouda is a lightweight alternative to [good_job](https://github.com/bensheldon/good_job) and [solid_queue.](https://github.com/rails/solid_queue/) - while
-It is _smaller_ than solid_queue though.
+more similar to the latter.
+It has been created prior to solid_queue and is smaller.
 It was designed to enable job processing using `SELECT ...
-FOR UPDATE SKIP LOCKED` on Postgres so that we could use pg_bouncer in our system setup.
+FOR UPDATE SKIP LOCKED`
+on Postgres so that we could use pg_bouncer in our system setup.
+We have also observed that `SKIP LOCKED` causes less load on our database than advisory locking,
+especially as queue depths would grow.

 ## Key concepts in Gouda: Workload